 - Improve safety and environmental impact.
 Architecture isn’t merely functional and beautiful; it can help provide protective infrastructure for better safety and a more efficient planet.
 The 2014 WIRED by Design event highlighted two projects that exemplify this aspect of architecture’s power.
 A power plant in the form of an artificial ski slope, which generates electricity using trash, and a storm-proofing effort in Manhattan that incorporates security measures along with community-enhancing structures.

-Impact social and economic development.
+- Impact social and economic development.
 Beyond residential architecture’s affect on us, commercial design has a greater, more far-reaching impact on our community’s development and success.
 Design has the ability to contribute and affect society and social change, as Mark Raymond explained in a TEDx discussion in 2011.
-Building types such as high rises, shopping malls, and highways are primary structures of cities, which are privileged by government infrastructure planning because they bring financial benefits.
-But these structures undermine social interaction and actually create polarization because not everybody can access them.
+Building types such as high rises, shopping malls, and highways are primary structures of cities, which are privileged by government infrastructure planning due to financial benefits.
+However, these structures undermine social interaction and actually create polarization because not everybody can access them.
 Land prices are pushing people out of cities, families need cars to get to malls, but they don’t have enough disposable income.
 It’s not sustainable.
 We need to identify small moves through design and initiatives that affect change, facilitate greater participation.

-If we make a point to create spaces that are designed with these three main points at heart, we can truly access the power of architecture.
+If Architects/Designers make a point to create spaces designed with these three main points at heart, we can truly access the power of architecture.
 We can use it to make homes, commercial structures, and ultimately, communities that are sustainable and to our overall benefit.